-The amount of the monthly Total Disability Benefit or Partial Disability Benefit may be reduced or recovered from you if any amounts are paid by the sources referred to below.
-These offsets are applied differently depending on the occupational category you are in.
+The amount of the monthly Total Disability Benefit or Partial Disability Benefit may be reduced or recovered in respect of the Insured Person if any amounts are paid by the sources referred to below.
+These offsets are applied differently depending on the occupational category the Insured Person is in.
 This will be shown on your policy schedule.
+Other offsets may apply to your Policy as included in your policy schedule.

-(a) For agreed value policies:
+(a) For endorsed agreed value and agreed value policies:

-- occupational categories BB, B and C (for Income Protection and Income Protection Plus) the amount of the monthly Total Disability Benefit or Partial Disability Benefit may be reduced or recovered from you if any amounts are paid by the following sources: - workers or motor accident compensation or under common law relating to sickness or injury; or - regular payments from an existing superannuation fund or another existing insurance policy, made in respect of sickness or injury, but only if that policy was not disclosed to us before we issued this Policy or agreed to any increase in cover under this Policy (including regular payments which are converted to a lump sum).
+- occupational categories AA, A, P and S the amount of the monthly Total Disability Benefit or Partial Disability Benefit may be reduced or recovered in respect of the Insured Person if any amounts are paid by regular payments from an existing superannuation fund or another existing insurance policy, made in respect of sickness or injury, but only if that policy was not disclosed to us before we issued this Policy or agreed to any increase in cover under this Policy (including regular payments which are converted to a lump sum). - occupational categories BB, B and C the amount of the monthly Total Disability Benefit or Partial Disability Benefit may be reduced or recovered in respect of the Insured Person if any amounts are paid by the following sources: - workers or motor accident compensation or under common law relating to sickness or injury; or - regular payments from an existing superannuation fund or another existing insurance policy, made in respect of sickness or injury, but only if that policy was not disclosed to us before we issued this Policy or agreed to any increase in cover under this Policy (including regular payments which are converted to a lump sum).